Graduate Department of

 Interdisciplinary Program in Neuroscience

 Students in the doctoral Program in Neuroscience receive broad training in the study of the brain and nervous system function.
-Areas of emphasis include sensory processes, neural plasticity and development, energy balance and metabolism, neuroendocrinology and behavior, and cellular/molecular neuroscience.
+Areas of emphasis include chemical senses, ingestive behavior, human neuroscience, animal models of cognition, molecular genetics, neurobiology of brain injury and disease, neuroendocrinology, social behavior, stress, and drug addiction.
 This interdisciplinary program provides a solid foundation with courses covering topics ranging from molecules to behavior.
 The Program places a heavy emphasis on laboratory research in a collegial and interactive atmosphere.
 Students may gain experience in the labs of Neuroscience faculty in Psychology, Biological Science, Mathematics, and the College of Medicine.
 Students work with faculty mentors in exceptionally well-equipped research facilities located in recently constructed buildings.
 An active colloquium series in neuroscience and special topic symposia/courses bring students into contact with world leaders in the field of neuroscience.
-In addition, students receive training in a variety of professional skills including public speaking, teaching and grant writing.
-Neuroscience is a PhD program, but students may pursue a master’s degree in one of the participating departments with the approval of the faculty supervisor and training committee.
-Detailed information about the Program in Neuroscience and research of the faculty may be found at http://www.neuro.fsu.edu.
+In addition, students receive training in a variety of professional skills including public speaking, teaching, and grant writing.
+Neuroscience is a PhD program, but students may pursue a master's degree in one of the participating departments with the approval of the faculty supervisor and training committee.
+Detailed information about the Program in Neuroscience and research of the faculty may be found at https://neuro.fsu.edu/.

 Please review all college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this Graduate Bulletin.

 New students are accepted for enrollment only in the Fall semester of each year.
 Completed applications are due between December 1st and January 15th, depending on the program.
-Applicants should contact the department for deadlines.
+Applicants should visit the department website (https://psy.fsu.edu/) for deadlines.

 Applicants must satisfy all admission requirements and policies set by the department and University.
 Admission to graduate study is based upon a combination of factors, including undergraduate and graduate grade point average, Graduate Record Examination scores, letters of recommendation from former professors, prior experience, and the applicant's personal statement.
 Students who have demonstrated an interest in research prior to applying to the doctoral programs will be given priority.